On the non-existence of elements of Kervaire invariant one: Equivariant stable homotopy theory

-The category of $G$-spectra is obtained from the category of $G$-spaces by formally inverting the smash product operations $S^{V}\wedge (\slot)$ with $V$ a finite dimensional representation of $G$.
-We will use the category $\ugspectra{G}$ of equivariant orthogonal spectra~\cite{MR1922205}, in its {\em positive stable model structure} for our model of equivariant stable homotopy theory, and refer to it simply as the {\em category of $G$-spectra}.
-When $G$ is the trivial group we will drop the superscript and use $\spectra$.
-We summarize here the main properties of this category, referring the reader to Appendices~\ref{sec:equiv-orth-spectra} and~\ref{sec:homot-theory-equiv} and to~\cite{MR1922205} for an expanded discussion,

 An {\em orthogonal $G$-spectrum} consists of a collection of pointed $G$-spaces $X_{V}$ indexed by the finite dimensional orthogonal representations $V$ of $G$, an action of the orthogonal group $O(V)$ (of non-equivariant maps) on $X_{V}$, and for each (not necessarily $G$-equivariant) orthogonal inclusion $t:V\subset W$ a map $S^{W-t(V)}\wedge X_{V}\to X_{W}$, in which $W-t(V)$ denotes the orthogonal complement of the image of $V$ in $W$.
 These maps are required to be compatible with the actions of $G$ and $O(V)$.
-For a more detailed description see~\S\ref{sec:equivariant-spaces}.
+Maps of equivariant orthogonal spectra are defined in the evident manner.
+For a more careful and detailed description see~\ref{sec:orthogonal-spectra}.

 Depending on the context, we will refer to orthogonal $G$-spectra as ``equivariant orthogonal spectra,'' ``orthogonal spectra,'' ``$G$-spectra,'' and sometimes just as ``spectra''.

 As with $G$-spaces, there are two useful ways of making the collection of $G$-spectra into a category.
 There is the topological category $\ugspectra{G}$ just described, and the $G$-equivariant topological category $\gspectra{G}$ of equivariant orthogonal spectra and $G$-spaces of non-equivariant maps.
 Thus for equivariant orthogonal spectra $X$ and $Y$ there is an identification